aludwig25/academic-kickstart-best/content/post/recent_radio_appearances.md

 <figure>
 <img src="/img/20K_DiesIrae_Artwork_Website.jpg" alt="Dies irae" title="Dies irae">
-<center><figcaption>Dies irae artwork by <a href="https://www.instagram.com/georgeyb_design/">_George Butler_</figcaption></center>
+<center><figcaption>Dies irae artwork by <a href="https://www.instagram.com/georgeyb_design/">George Butler</figcaption></center>
 </figure></a>

-This was <a href="https://www.20k.org/episodes/diesirae">_a fun talk_</a>, and I got to really unpack the Dies irae within the broader context of the history of film music.
+This was <a href="https://www.20k.org/episodes/diesirae">a fun talk</a>, and I got to really unpack the Dies irae within the broader context of the history of film music.

-After the 20k Hertz podcast dropped, I was interviewed by the _National Public Radio_ program <a href=https://www.wbur.org/hereandnow/2020/10/30/dies-irae-horror-movie-music"></a>"Here and Now."
+After the 20k Hertz podcast dropped, I was interviewed by the _National Public Radio_ program <a href=https://www.wbur.org/hereandnow/2020/10/30/dies-irae-horror-movie-music"></a> "Here and Now."

 This was a good distillation of what I've been working on, and I even got to finish by recommending my favorite "scariest" version of the Dies irae in film music...Jerry Goldsmith's opening titles to "The Omen."